Aaronik/evolution/README.md

 the faster lifeforms (scary, right?).
 There's evolutionary benefit to eating a lot of food.
 The Lifeforms can also attack each other, but it costs them health.

-The UI terminal based.
+The UI is terminal based.
 It uses [tui-rs](https://github.com/fdehau/tui-rs).

 ## Properties of this app